basakyilmaz1998/jobs.lever.co-app-form-test-automation-project/README.md

-# Commencis Test Camp 2024 Application Form Test Automation Project
+# Jobs.lever.co Test Automation Project

 This is a software test automation for the application form of the Commencis Test Camp 2024, created via the Lever company. <br>
 The page will remain open until August 15, 2024.